AugurTech/handset-detect/README.md

 const parse = require('handset-detect')({
     hosted: true,
     //onlyLoad: ['general_model','general_vendor','general_browser','general_platform'],
-    autoUpdate: true,
+    premium: true,
     username: 'username',
     secret: 'yourSecret'
 });

 console.log( parse( userAgent ) );
 ```
-#### NOTE: autoUpdate automatically downloads the latest version of the premium database, every 3 days.
+#### NOTE: the library automatically downloads the latest version of the premium database, every 3 days.
-When it updates the database, you'll see the following prompts:
+When it updates the database, and you have `verbose:true` you'll see the following prompts:

 `User-Agent-Parser: Updating database`